 - Characters quickly fade from memory.
 Even native speakers suffer from character amnesia.
 By working character writing practice into your language maintenance routine, you can count on the spaced repetition algorithm to make sure the fraction you forget is limited.

-In short, the frequency-ordered SRS gadget is to help you master writing common Chinese characters and to prevent you from forgetting them.
+In short, the Written Word SRS gadget is to help you master writing common Chinese characters and to prevent you from forgetting them.

 How should I use it? (with pictures)

-You will get the most out of the frequency-ordered SRS gadget if you use it as intended; the card design, the method for introducing cards, the spaced repetition algorithm and the bonus scheme are all optimized for learning how to master writing Chinese characters.
+You will get the most out of this gadget if you use it as intended; the card design, the method for introducing cards, the spaced repetition algorithm and the bonus scheme are all optimized for learning how to master writing Chinese characters.
 I will explain more below, but first I would like to relate our idea for how it can most effectively be used.

 - Practice writing the character or word before you look at the back of the card.
 You can write the characters into your hand (my preferred strategy), on a piece of paper (making it difficult to cheat), or into the air.

-- This activity uses multi-character words as a way of reviewing the constituent characters.
+- Learn characters in the context of a few words.
+This activity uses multi-character words as a way of reviewing the constituent characters.
 You can facilitate this by introducing a few new words after you introduce a new character.
 Whenever you introduce a new character, any multi-character words that contain that character (and only others you have already introduced) will be added to the word bank (the set words that are waiting in the wings).
 The word-bank word with the highest frequency is always introduced next.
 Since there are likely some common words among the words added when a character is introduced, you can often learn the new character in the context of some words that contain it.
-The number of words in the word bank is show in parenthesis on the button labeled "Introduce Word" (pictured below).
+The number of words in the word bank is shown in parenthesis on the button labeled “Introduce Word” (pictured below).

 - It's okay to leave a bunch of stuff in your review queue.
 You don't need to get your review queue back to zero each time you practice.
 Both the algorithm and the bonus scheme (described below) assume that you often won't do this.
 I often leave about 100 cards in my review queue.
 The algorithm is designed to prioritize this pile and is constantly adjusting the sequence to make sure you practice the most important things at the optimal times.